-In Part 1 we covered some basics about the mining rig.
+In Part 1 of the build we covered some basics about the mining rig.
 If you found yourself on this page and didn’t start at step 1, we’re building a 6 GPU mining rig with Nvidia GTX 1070 video cards and Windows 10 as the operating system.

 If you did come from step 1 and are waiting on some of your mining rig’s components to arrive there’s still things that you can do in the mean time.
 They’ll actually save some frustration later depending on how much you want to get done in a sitting.
 If you have everything then you’ll be able to move through everything in Part 2.